As To Conditions (2)

 Reformed Free Publishing Association

-This second article in the series 'As to Conditions' was written by Herman Hoeksema in the November 1, 1949 issue of the Standard Bearer.
+This third article in the series 'As to Conditions' was written by Herman Hoeksema in the November 1, 1949 issue of the Standard Bearer.

 Instrument and condition certainly do not belong to the same category of conceptions.